edupaim/neural-networks-cat-dog/README.md

-# Learn Machine to differentiate dog and cat
+# Machine learning to differentiate dog and cat

 # Explicação (pt-br)